donkarlo/LastFmTest/README.md

 This application is a response to this problem.

 #Requierments
-Apache webserver 2.2 or above.
+Apache webserver 2.2 or above. <br/>
-Apache webserver's mode rewrite must be enabled.
+Apache webserver's mode rewrite must be enabled.<br/>
-Php 5.3 or above.
+Php 5.3 or above.<br/>
-php cUrl must be installed.
+php cUrl must be installed.<br/>

 #Installation
 Simply clone this project to somewhere in your webserver's root or any of it's sub directories,